 GHES 4th and 5th Graders may join our Stock Market Team to play in the Atlanta Public Schools Division Stock Market Game.
 Teams are given “$100,000” to invest.
 They may buy and sell stocks as often as they would like during the game period, which runs the course of a semester.
 The objective is to have the largest portfolio value at the end of the 10-week period.

-One of the GHES teams won 1st Place for the Fall 2014-2015 semester APS Stock Market Game, having fun and learning a lot in the process.
+GHES teams have a history of placing at the top of the APS Stock Market Game, having fun and learning a lot in the process!

 School contact: Ms. Paige Lefont, firstname.lastname@example.org